 Basically, that's because you just buy 5 ingredients, then you mix four of them together and pour them into a store-bought graham cracker crust.
-Is the limeade pie impressive?
-Meh.
-I mean, there are fancier desserts.
-But is it delicious?
-Yes?
-Is it easy?
-Yes.
-Is it cooling?
-Yes.

-Ingredients for the Limeade Pie:
+Ingredients for the Limeade Pie

 - Cool Whip - The Cool Whip helps the pie stabilize and provides that creamy, whipped texture.
 A reader suggested using Cocowhip, and while I haven't tested it, I love the idea of it as a potential vegan substitute!